Skip to Main Content

 Importing Citations from My NCBI to ORCID

 At this time there is no quick way to move citations from My NCBI to ORCID.
-However, you can download your citations from My NCBI as plain text (.txt) files (shown in the first steps below) and use an online software to convert .txt to .bib files.
+However, you can download your citations from My NCBI as plain text (.txt) files (shown in the first steps below) and use an online software or reference manager to convert .txt to .bib files.
 ORCID will allow you to upload your files in .bib format.

 Questions?
 Contact the UNC ORCID Team